jasonkronemeyer/jasonkronemeyer.github.io/dev/PL.md

   The framework advocates for continuous feedback loops, integrating empirical evidence and stakeholder input to refine strategies.
 This concept aligns with the idea of a "policy learning machine," where iterative evaluation drives adaptive policymaking.

 ## Policy Learning Approach: Expanded Details
-The **Policy Learning Approach** emphasizes **continuous, evidence-based adaptation** of broadband and digital equity policies through structured learning cycles.
+The **Policy Learning Approach** emphasizes **continuous, evidence-based adaptation** of broadband and digital opportunity policies through structured learning cycles.
 It treats policymaking as an iterative process rather than a static one.

 ### Core Principles
 1. **Feedback Loops**